 DO YOU EARN TOO MUCH INCOME TO FILE A CHAPTER 7?
-Amounts to increase on April 1, 2021.
+Amounts Effective as of April 1, 2022.

 How much income can you earn and still for Chapter 7 Bankruptcy?
 Read the blog post below to find out.